genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/10_setting_genesis_rules.md

 Let's create a cron rule that triggers a batch job to run once every 30 seconds.

 The batch job will generate a position report as a csv for each counterparty.
-This will be stored in genesis environemnts **runtime/position-30seconds-report**.
+This will be stored in Genesis environments **runtime/position-30seconds-report**.
 The file name of each report written will be in the format **[COUNTERPARTY_ID]-[DATE].csv**.

 ### The rule